rmupap/rmupap.github.io/_includes/the-right-way.md

 Actions are predicated upon values.
 Inasmuch as we commit ourselves to values that are in harmony with correct principles, our influence for good is limitless. <span class="highlight">We have embraced the following as our core values.
 They serve as anchors, the pillars upon which all else is in the program stands</span>.

 **As RMUoHP-PAP team members, we strive to think, make decisions, and act in accordance with these fundamental values**.
-As well, <span class="highlight">we strongly emphasize their importance and encourage their adoption, to every student</span> who we have the privilege of teaching and mentoring.
+As well, <span class="highlight">we strongly emphasize their importance and encourage their adoption, to every student</span> we have the privilege of teaching and mentoring.

 ## <span class="highlight-rgt">R</span> - Relationships Come First